fuseraft/kiwi/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain Astral's quality
+- Maintain Kiwi's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Astral
+- Engage the community in working toward the best possible Kiwi

 Here's how to submit a pull request: